Portable Power Station (EcoFlow River 2 Pro Review)

 I needed to accept my fate, he was telling me.
 A fate where little power would be available to me, everywhere we were headed … for, possibly, several years.

-Walking into REI, I had no clue who made portable power stations or what all, exactly, those portable power stations could truly do.
+Walking into REI, I also had no clue who made portable power stations or what all, exactly, those portable power stations could truly do.
 I just knew I’d not seen any pretty ones.

 • It wasn’t too small for me.
 It wasn’t too big for me.